 Honorable Mentions

 These titles offer notable open-world elements but missed the cut due to scope, monetization, or activity concerns.
-They’re still worth a look if their niche matches your tastes.
+They’re still worth a look if their niche matches your tastes—I’d particularly point EVE pilots and Warframe veterans here if they want a deeper context for why those games ranked where they did.

 EVE Online is a legendary single-shard space MMO where thousands share one galaxy and player actions ripple across markets and wars.
-Its scale and freedom are unmatched, with seamless travel across vast regions and deep economy play.
-It misses the main list due to free account limits—Alpha clones restrict skills and ships—and an extremely steep learning curve that can overwhelm new pilots.
-For dedicated players willing to learn complex systems, the open world is extraordinary.
-As a niche recommendation, it’s a powerful choice for those who want long-term goals and a true sandbox in space.
+Its scale and freedom are unmatched—continuous travel connects over 7,800 star systems, and the player-driven economy is genuinely one of a kind.
+It misses the main list because Alpha clone accounts restrict ship classes and skill access, and the learning curve can feel vertical for new pilots.
+For dedicated players willing to sit through that curve, the payoff is real.
+As a niche recommendation, it’s a strong choice for those who want long-term goals and a true sandbox in space.

-Warframe is a fast looter shooter with slick movement and huge content breadth, including three open-world landscapes that offer freeform roaming.
-It shines for fair monetization and constant updates, making it easy to jump in and improve a favorite frame over time.
-It narrowly misses because most of the game is instanced missions, not open-world exploration, so it doesn’t fit the core brief as closely.
-Still, if you enjoy tight combat with occasional open zones to breathe and explore, Warframe is a great free option—just know the true focus is mission-based action.
+Warframe is a fast looter shooter with fluid movement and substantial content breadth, including three open-world landscapes—Plains of Eidolon, Orb Vallis, and the Cambion Drift—that offer freeform roaming between missions.
+It shines for fair monetization and consistent updates, making it easy to build up a favorite frame over time.
+It narrowly misses because most of the game is instanced missions rather than open-world exploration; that’s the honest reason it sits in honorable mentions.
+Worth checking out if you enjoy tight combat with occasional open zones to roam, but go in knowing the core loop is mission-based.

 Star Conflict is a space combat shooter with an Open Space mode that lets you free-fly through connected sectors, scavenge, and skirmish between points of interest.
 It’s quick to learn and free to hop into, with matchmaking for PvP and PvE progression.
 It misses the top tier because the open-world slice is secondary; the core loop centers on instanced matches rather than continuous exploration.
 For players who want a taste of open flight between bouts of fast combat, it still offers value, but it isn’t a pure open-world experience.